mattneary/TeXode/README.md

 TeXode
 ======
-TeXode renders Markdown as LaTeX, either full documents or exclusively code-blocks, intended for use with MathJax.
+TeXode renders Markdown as LaTeX.
+Full documents and books can be rendered, or merely the code blocks, allowing you to forgo syntax highlighting in favor of MathJax-powered LaTeX blocks.
 Rendering can be directed to update a Markdown file, output to another file, use command-line input and output, or build a series of documents to LaTeX.

 Installation
 ------------